 “It’s no longer a Christian[ity]-versus-Islam issue, it’s much more a power play as we get closer to the election.
 The recent bombs in (the capital) Abuja was a reaction to a (recent) state election that surprised some of the sponsors.
 They are determined to show that the present government can’t provide security for Nigeria.

 “This violence is not by people seeking to purify Islam,” Davis said.
-“Politicians and power-brokers are funding the Boko Haram violence – they are buying weapons and military uniforms for them.”
+“Politicians and power-brokers are funding the an extremist group that is located primarily in Northern Nigeria More violence – they are buying weapons and military uniforms for them.”

 When asked by the BBC ‘Why isn’t President Jonathan doing anything?’
 Davis, former Director of the International Center for Reconciliation at Coventry Cathedral replied: